-In this article, I’ll be highlighting three important tips for managing your next episode of LBP.
+Suffering from lower back pain?
+In this article, I’ll be highlighting three important tips for managing your next episode of lower back pain.

-It’s important for me to highlight once again that the majority of LBP is rarely attributed to a specific reason.
-Instead, try becoming aware of other factors in your life that can possibly be amplifying and intensifying your pain, such as aggravating movements and postures, excessive muscle tension, long-term stress, heightened anxiety and many others that may be contributing and possibly intensifying your pain experience³.
+It’s important for me to highlight once again that the majority of lower back pain is rarely attributed to a specific reason.
+Instead, try to become aware of other factors in your life that can possibly be amplifying and intensifying your pain, such as aggravating movements and postures, excessive muscle tension, long-term stress, heightened anxiety and many others that may be contributing and possibly intensifying your pain experience³.

-I have to admit I am a little bias but research tends to agree with me on this one, resistance or strength exercise has been shown to have a positive effect on pain levels in people dealing with low back pain.
-Strength exercise, commonly performed in a gym environment but don’t let that discourage you as it can also be performed at home or outdoors.
-Strength exercise offers a plethora of additional health benefits from improved bone density, improving muscular strength and decreasing overuse-type injuries.
+I have to admit I am a little biased, but the research tends to agree with me on this one: Resistance or strength exercise has been shown to have a positive effect on pain levels, in people dealing with low back pain.
+Strength exercise is commonly performed in a gym environment, but don’t let that discourage you as it can also be performed at home or outdoors.
+Strength exercise offers a plethora of additional health benefits, from improved bone density, improving muscular strength and decreasing overuse-type injuries.
 So if you haven’t tried it before, it comes strongly recommended by myself!

 I hope you found these tips helpful.
-If you find yourself struggling with the management of your low back pain, come find myself or one of our efficient therapists at Pinnacle Health Group Docklands to help you along your road to recovery.
+If you find yourself struggling with the management of your low back pain, come find me or book an appointment with one of our efficient therapists at Pinnacle Health Group.
+We’ll help you along your road to recovery.